 A little more about Korean tacos: They are a Korean-Mexican fusion dish popular in the larger cities (i.e. LA, Chicago, New York) but have gone mainstream thanks to the growing popularity of food channels.
 They originated in Los Angeles as local street food, consisting of Korean-style fillings such as bulgogi and kimchi placed on top of traditional Mexican corn or flour tortillas.
 And the man who started it all?
 Chef Roy Choi, the owner of the original Kogi food truck and the man who put Korean food on the map, for good.
-Although I haven’t made my way to LA to try out the original, I had a copycat version in San Fran that was out of this world.
-One of these days….
+Although I haven’t made my way to LA to try out the original, I had a copycat version in San Francisco that was out of this world.
+Can’t wait to go back….

 “A recipe has no soul, you as the cook must bring soul to the recipe.” ~Thomas Keller

 Servings: 2, 3 people (8 tacos total)

 - 1 lb boneless chicken, cut into strips

 - 1 tbsp olive oil